 Knowledge organisers are used throughout the school and focus on the knowledge being taught along with the vocabulary and skills that we want the children to learn.
 These are found in the front of children’s topic books, on class webpages and referred to throughout the sequence of learning

 The children’s retention of knowledge is monitored and developed through weekly Topic Talk Time in class where the children discuss prior learning and have an opportunity to develop and extend their knowledge and understanding further through careful questioning and repetition.
 Evidence of these sessions is recorded in floor books.

 In the foundation subjects, the knowledge and understanding to be gained from the National Curriculum are referred to as Essential Milestones.
 This is what we intend for our pupils to know and be able to do, at different stages of their education and by the time they leave Corsham Regis:

-We assess against these milestones and record those children who are working below and above expectations.
+We assess against these milestones, which can be found on subject webpages, and record those children who are working below and above expectations during and at the end of every half term.
 These are monitored by subject leaders and moderation takes place for all subjects in the first staff meeting of each half term.

 As well as academic knowledge, we value and celebrate the characteristics of excellent learners.
 To achieve this we learn from the LORIC characters below whom we have discovered from our investment in PiXL (Partners in Excellence) .
 These skills are celebrated through our whole school reward system.
 LORIC stickers are awarded for each of the different skills and stickers placed on class charts.
 When children receive 10 stickers for one of the skills they are awarded with a button badge of that colour to wear.
 Each class teacher selects a child to be a LORIC champion each week, they are awarded with a lanyard to wear the following week and given a certificate to take home.
 The awards are presented in a whole school celebration assembly.